ducnc1201/voz-keywords-filter/README.md

 3. Run the remover.py script or paste the BBcode on the webpage to obtain the edited BBcode.

 That's it!
 The script will remove the URL tags and filter the keywords for you.
 Now you can paste the filtered content into the forum's editor without worrying about being flagged.

+Alternatively, you can visit https://f7b6h9.github.io/voz-keywords-filter/ and avoid any Python-related concerns 👀